 The 36th America's Cup has been declared a Major Event under the Major Events Management Act 2007 (MEMA).
 This order has been put in place to prevent unauthorised commercial exploitation of the event organiser and its official sponsors.

-This Major Events Management (36th America's Cup) Order relates to the 36th America’s Cup and the yachting events held on Waitematā Harbour from December 2020 to March 2021, including the PRADA Cup and the America's Cup World Series Auckland during the protection period (Sep 2020 - April 2021).
+This Major Events Management (36th America's Cup) Order relates to the 36th America’s Cup and the yachting events held on Waitematā Harbour, including the PRADA Cup and the PRADA America's Cup World Series Auckland during the protection period (Sep 2020 - April 2021).

 The full schedule (link below) sets out the list of restricted words and emblems which cannot be used by businesses during the events.
 This includes the America's Cup trophy and its silhouette, as well as the following words and phrases.

 America's Cup Match

 Staging an event like the 36th America's Cup requires significant financial backing by event organisers and sponsors.
 The MEMA provides protection to these commercial partners of major events from ambush marketing and ensures they are able to benefit from their investment.

 The Major Events Management Act (MEMA) is intended to apply to internationally significant major events where protection from ambush marketing is a requirement for the award of hosting rights.

 The MEMA protects against businesses and organisations who are not commercial partners creating an unauthorised association with the 36th America's Cup.
 One way it does this is by restricting the use of words and phrases by businesses and organisations who are not commercial partners of the events.